canfar/openstack-sandbox/CANFAR_Services_OpenStack.md

     * We wouldn't necessarily need to download a snapshot image from a cloud once a configuration session is finished.
     * Whenever we start a new job (either proc, or vmod), we provide a name for the image that we want to instantiate.
 We would have to query all of the clouds to see which one has the newest version (with that name), and transfer a copy of it to a different target cloud if needed.
 If the job is executed on the same cloud where this newest version exists, no transfer is needed.
     * This is sort of like VOSpace, so we would need to ensure full sets of the data on redundant subsets of the clouds to account for downtime.
+    * The HEP group at UVic is already developing something called [glint](https://github.com/canfar/openstack-sandbox/blob/master/CANFAR_user_interface.md#image-distribution-using-glint) that may provide the functionality that we need.

 ## VM time limits